aleazk/cond-ad-hyperspherical-compressed-vae/README.md

 ## Core idea

-High-dimensional Gaussian latent vectors concentrate near a thin hyperspherical shell and occupy enormous equatorial regions.
-A standard Cartesian KLD cannot directly control the angular volume structure.
+High-dimensional Gaussian latent vectors concentrate near a thin hyperspherical shell but also only occupy enormous equatorial regions.
+A standard Cartesian KLD cannot directly control this angular volume structure.
 This implementation converts encoder means and scales to hyperspherical coordinates and regularizes their angular batch statistics.